kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 <p data-height="360" data-theme-id="dark" data-slug-hash="wGbpWg" data-default-tab="result" data-user="pawelgrzybek" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/pawelgrzybek/pen/wGbpWg/">2016-05-21-5</a> by Pawel Grzybek (<a href="http://codepen.io/pawelgrzybek">@pawelgrzybek</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>
 </p>

+The only thing that confuses me on these two examples is that the animation is playing without invoking `play()` method.
+If you can help me to understand it, I owe you a coffee / beer.
+I promise!

 ## The future of Web Animations API